 - The seller did not qualify for a short sale.

-You can ask your buyer's agent to search for REOs (real estate owned by lenders), and when you see a listing agent's name over and over, pull up that agent's profile and look at his or her listings.
+You also can ask your buyer's agent to search for real estate owned by lenders, known as REOs.
+If you see a listing agent's name over and over, pull up their profile and look at their listings.
 You will probably find a ton of foreclosures at your fingertips.

 Real Estate Signs

-Driving through distressed neighborhoods where you want to buy is another great way to find foreclosures.
-The signs might read:
+Driving through neighborhoods where you want to buy is another great way to find foreclosures.
+The signs might indicate foreclosure, bank-owned, or bank repossession.

 Major Bank Websites

-Many banks maintain online lists of foreclosed properties.
-Not every bank will sell to individual buyers.
-A more common practice among the large lenders to dispose of REOs is to bundle them into a package and sell that package at a discount to investors.
+Many banks maintain online lists of foreclosed properties, but not every bank will sell to individual buyers.
+One of the more common practices among large lenders to dispose of REOs is to bundle them into a package and sell it at a discount to investors.

 Asset Management Companies

-Some lenders hire an asset management company to handle foreclosures on the lender's behalf.
+Some lenders hire asset management companies to handle foreclosures on their behalf.
 Wells Fargo uses Premiere Asset Services.
 Keystone Asset Management is a national agency that deals with defaults.

 Auction companies hold huge auctions, sometimes selling as many as 100 homes or more in a single day.
-While many experts agree that auction companies often get higher prices due to the auction frenzy created among its bidders, sometimes you can find a gem in their inventory.
+While many experts agree that auction companies often get higher prices due to the auction frenzy created among bidders, sometimes you can find a gem in their inventories.
+Popular auction houses include Auction.com, J. P. King, United Country Auction Services, Williams & Williams, and Bid4Assets.

 Internet Foreclosure Companies

-Web-based foreclosure companies charge a fee for providing you with a list of foreclosure properties.
-The reason that it takes time, trouble and expertise to locate and assemble accurate national foreclosure lists.
-You may find it's worth it to let these companies search for you.
+Web-based foreclosure companies charge a fee for providing you with a list of foreclosure properties, because it takes time, trouble, and expertise to locate and assemble accurate national foreclosure lists.
+You may find it's worthwhile to let companies such as Foreclosure.com and RealtyTrac search for you.

 Courthouse Steps Auctions